 Semiannually: Every six months, vane and pressure switch type devices must be tested.

 Annually: Full testing and tagging should be performed annually.
 During a complete fire sprinkler system test, the technician should perform physical checks on all parts of your fire sprinkler system.
 These checks include water flow tests, fire pump tests, antifreeze concentration tests (in applicable systems), alarm tests, and trip tests of dry pipe, deluge, and pre-action valves.

 Every 5 years: Sprinklers exposed to extra-high temperatures and harsh environments, along with gauges on all sprinkler system types, should be tested or replaced every five years.

 Every 10 years or more: Dry sprinklers should be tested or replaced every 10 years.
 Fast-response sprinklers should be tested after 20 years in use and every 10 years after that.
 Standard response sprinklers should be tested after 50 years in use and in 10-year intervals after that.

-Fire Safety Supply is happy to offer full inspection and service work for all types of automatic sprinkler systems installed in commercial buildings, including:
+Fire Safety Supply is happy to offer full inspection and service work for all types of automatic sprinkler systems installed in commercial or residential buildings, including: